THE LEXINGTON SKI CLUB INC.

 1. Membership in the Club shall be limited to the following classifications: Family Memberships, Derivative Memberships, Junior Memberships, Inactive Memberships, Alumni Memberships and Founder Memberships.

 A. Family Membership: Any family that is interested in skiing shall be eligible for membership and may attain a membership when approved in the manner designated.
 A “family” is defined as a group of two or more people related by marriage, birth (parent-child) or adoption, who reside together.
 Only children under the age of twenty-one (21) are included in the “family” definition.
 The family must be in residence in Lexington, Burlington, Woburn, Arlington, Waltham, Lincoln, Bedford, Belmont, Winchester, or Concord, Massachusetts.
-The residence restriction above is not a requirement for maintaining membership and is not a requirement for married children of present Club members who were once Junior Members.
-Residency requirements may be waived at the discretion of the Executive Committee for adults who have been Junior Members of the Club and whose parents have been previous members or are current members of the club.
+The residence restriction above is not a requirement for maintaining membership and is not a requirement for families in which at least one of the adult(s) was once a member for at least one fiscal year immediately after turning 18 to 24, or for families recommended by a current member and known by that member for at least three years.
 Once accepted for Family Membership, any change in family composition will not affect the classification of Family Membership.
 All the above requirements for membership shall be met at the time of application and continue through time of approval.

-B. Derivative Membership: An unmarried person whose parents are Family Members, is twenty-five (25) years of age or older at the start of the Club's fiscal year, has been a Junior Member for at least one year, and is interested in skiing, is eligible for Derivative Membership and may attain membership when approved in the manner designated.
-The parents of a Derivative Member may resign or go inactive from the Club without affecting the Derivative Member’s status.
+B. Derivative Membership: An unmarried person who is twenty-five (25) years of age or older at the start of the Club’s fiscal year, has been a member for at least one fiscal year immediately after turning 18 to 24, and is interested in skiing, is eligible for Derivative Membership and may attain membership when approved in the manner designated.

 E. Alumni Membership: An Alumni Membership is a non-voting membership available to family or derivative members who have been voting members for a minimum of ten voting years, not necessarily consecutive, and live outside of the six New England states.
 Alumni members have no work weekend obligation.
 When staying at the Lodge, their priority comes after voting members and before guests; their guest priority comes after guests of voting members

-F. Founder Membership: A Founder Membership is limited to senior members who were original members of the club and consists of the following three families and cannot be increased for any reason: Alvira & John Gardner, Rosalie & Bill Hammer, Dick Harding.
+F. Founder Membership: A Founder Membership is limited to senior members who were original members of the club and consists of the following family and cannot be increased for any reason: Rosalie & Bill Hammer.
 Founder members have no work weekend obligation, and pay no prepayment charge for Lodge usage.
 When staying at the Lodge, their priority number comes after voting members and alumni members but before guests; their guest priority comes after guests of voting members and alumni members.

 2. Voting rights shall be available to Family Memberships and Derivative Memberships.
 Each adult in a Family Membership is entitled to a vote if present at a meeting.
 A Derivative Member is entitled to a vote if present at a meeting.